 Thankfully, I didn’t have to do the actual kill, as I had a very experienced processor, but I did help defeather for hours.

 I was surprised that except for the initial placement of chicken in the kill cones, much of the processing was much like me prepping a chicken for roasting.

 It wasn’t a pleasant day, but it did help me become a little more congruent in my meat-eating ways.
 Roast chicken doesn’t arrive on styrofoam plates in a grocery store.
 Our flock of eleven are now tucked in the freezer awaiting Sunday dinner.

-Actually, my daughter have already roasted the first weeks ago.
+Actually, my daughter has already roasted the first weeks ago.
 Delicious it was.
 (And gigantic!)
-The discussion of that can be viewed on our YouTube cooking demonstration here:
+The discussion of that can be viewed on our YouTube cooking demonstration here.

 - if you’re getting started homesteading in any home